MaaXYZ/MaaResonance/README.md

 ## Note

-This template assumes AdbController but with some modifications, you should be able to use any other controller as well.
+This project assumes AdbController but with some modifications, you should be able to use any other controller as well.